Having Eating Clean is One of the Most Impactful Things You Can do for Your Fitness.

 These grains (okay, quinoa isn’t technically a grain) make a great healthy base for a meal.
 They’re high in amino acids, which are essential for building muscle.
 If you like both, great, if not, you can easily substitute one for the other.
 These are also a versatile “building-block” type food like eggs that can easily be combined with other healthy foods for clean, healthy eating.

-Recommendation: Keep a bag of quinoa or brown rice in your pantry.
-You can have chicken or fish over rice or put the rice into a salad with leafy greens — the possibilities are endless.
+Pro Tip: Keep a bag of quinoa or brown rice in your pantry.
+You can have chicken or fish over rice or put the rice into a salad with leafy greens, the possibilities are endless.

 5. Dry Beans and Peas

-Things like black beans, pinto beans, split peas, and lentils are all great additions to a bodybuilder’s diet.
+Things like black beans, pinto beans, split peas, and lentils.
+They are all great additions to a bodybuilder’s diet.
 They’re easy to combine with a healthy source of protein like fish or chicken to create a meal.
-They’re also rich in iron and zinc which can increase joint strength.
+They’re also rich in iron and zinc, which can increase joint strength.

 4. Greek Yogurt

-An essential snack food for when you’re in-between meals, Greek yogurt is a healthy and filling option that promotes gut health and the absorption of other nutrients and minerals.
+An essential snack food for when you’re in-between meals.
+Eating a Greek yogurt is quick and easy.
+Greek yogurt is a healthy and filling option that promotes gut health and the absorption of other nutrients and minerals.
 Not to mention Greek yogurt is an essential source of protein.

 3. Olive Oil, Avocado Oil (Oils > Butter)